-A Fiance visa would be ideal if you are coming to the UK to register your marriage with a person present and settled in the UK.
-It allows settled persons i.e individuals who are not subject to immigration control to bring in their prospective spouse into the UK for the purpose of getting married
+A Fiance Visa would be ideal if you are coming to the UK to register your marriage with a person present and settled in the UK.
+It allows settled persons (i.e. individuals who are not subject to immigration control) to bring their prospective spouse into the UK for the purpose of getting married.

-The new immigration rules now allow for entry clearance applications under the fiance visa category.
+The new immigration rules now allow for entry clearance applications under the Fiance Visa category.
 If your application is successful, you will be normally granted leave for up to 6 months.
-It is expected that the 6 months period should be used to finalise everything about the marriage.
-After marriage, the applicant will then be able to extend his/her leave to remain on the basis of marriage.
+It is expected that within the 6 months period, everything about the marriage should be finalised.
+After this, the applicant will then be able to extend his/her leave to remain on the basis of said marriage.

-The eligibility criteria for the UK Fiance visa are stipulated in the Appendix FM of the Immigration Rules.
-The requirements for the UK fiancee visa include the following: -
+The eligibility criteria for the UK Fiance Visa are stipulated in Appendix FM of the Immigration Rules.
+The requirements for the UK Fiance Visa include the following: -

-Feel free to contact our family immigration lawyers should you need any fiance or spouse visa advice as we offer a free initial immigration advice on family visa applications.
-We would advise on the entire process, your merits as well as the costs to prepare and submit the application at the British Embassy or relevant UK government body.
+Feel free to contact our family immigration solicitors should you need any Fiance or Spouse Visa advice we also offer our initial immigration advice on family visa applications for free.
+We would advise on the entire process and your merits, as well as the costs, to prepare and submit the application at the British Embassy or relevant UK government body.

 Importantly, the United Kingdom has a route set out in the Immigration Rules for a fiance or proposed civil partner of a British citizen settled and present in the UK to enter or remain as a family member.

-The immigration rules on UK fiance visas specifies a number of requirements; making sure that the sponsor is very much involved throughout the entire process.
-This is evidenced from the rules on the financial requirements for the fiance visa
+The immigration rules on UK Fiance Visas specify the number of requirements; making sure that the sponsor is very much involved throughout the entire process.
+This is evidenced by the rules on the financial requirements for the Fiance Visa

-It is important to note, that there are different ways to meet the financial requirements depending on your income situation.
-A self-employed person would need to show that they meet the financial requirements using a different process.
-Failing to meet the financial requirement is a major cause of fiance visa refusals; we therefore recommend that you call one of our lawyers today on 020 3540 7770 or send us an email on firstname.lastname@example.org for a free initial immigration advice.
+It is important to note, that there are different ways to meet the financial requirements depending on your situation.
+For example, a self-employed person would need to show that they meet the financial requirements using a different process to that of a regular employee of a company.
+Failing to meet the financial requirement is a major cause of Fiance Visa refusals; so, we advise you to make sure everything is thoroughly in check.

-The sponsor would also need to show that there is adequate accommodation available for them when they arrive the United Kingdom.
-It is also very important that size of the property is adequate.
-An adequate property size would depend on the number of persons that would be living there.
+The sponsor would also need to show there is adequate accommodation available upon your arrival to the UK.
+It is also very important that the size of the property is adequate.
+The size of the property is also very important with the adequate property size would depending upon the number of persons would be living there.

-The fiance visa application would also need to demonstrate that the property is available for the applicant.
-This can be demonstrated using tenancy agreement, mortgage statements or title deeds amongst a number of other documents.
+The Fiance Visa application also requires proof that the property is available for the applicant.
+This can be demonstrated using tenancy agreement, mortgage statements or title deeds (amongst several other documents).

 In addition to demonstrating that the wedding will go on as planned within 6 months, we often recommend that our clients provide extra documents including reference letters from friends and family, personal statements and other similar paperwork to further demonstrate evidence of a genuine and subsisting relationship.

-Applicants will need to show that they can speak and understand the English Language as a requirement for coming to the UK on a fiance visa.
-To meet the English language requirement for a fiance visa, applicants would need to: -
+Applicants will need to show that they can speak and understand the English Language as a requirement for coming to the UK on a Fiance Visa.
+To meet the English language requirement for a Visa, applicants would need to: -